 Employing these unique equity layers as data indicators, the Energy Justice Dashboard (BETA) will, over time, help identify DOE investments, made with a Justice40 focus, in clean energy, energy efficiency, clean transportation, affordable and sustainable housing, training and workforce development, the remediation and reduction of legacy pollution, and the development of critical clean water infrastructure.

-DOE is committed to combatting structural racism and inequality within our nation’s energy system.
+DOE is committed to combating structural racism and inequality within our nation’s energy system.
 The Energy Justice Dashboard (BETA) is a tool for academics, community leaders, scientists, policymakers, and DOE to collectively ensure our agency makes progress towards equity.

 Energy Justice Dashboard (BETA) Resource Area